Rosappu Ravikkaikari: Production

 Vandichakkaram, written by Vinu Chakravarthy, was originally intended to be the 100th film for Sivakumar as an actor; however, after Chakravarthy, director K. Vijayan and producer Thirupur Mani saw the 1978 Kannada film Parasangada Gendethimma, an adaptation of the novella of the same name by Srikrishna Alanahalli, they told Sivakumar that a remake of this film would be a better fit as his 100th film.
 The remake, titled Rosappu Ravikkaikari, was directed by the duo Devaraj–Mohan and produced by Mani under Vivekananda Pictures.
-Chakravarthy, credited simply as Vinu, made his debut as an actor in Tamil with this film.
-He worked on the Kannada original and it was Alanahalli who recommended him for the remake.
+This was Sivakumar's 14th collaboration with Devaraj–Mohan.
+Chakravarthy, credited simply as Vinu, made his debut as an actor in Tamil with Rosappu Ravikkaikari.
+He worked on Parasangada Gendethimma and it was Alanahalli who recommended him for the remake.
 The screenplay was written by Vijay Krishnaraj (credited as Krishna), making his cinematic debut.
 T. P. Sekar and R. N. K. Prasad worked as editor and cinematographer respectively.
+Principal photography began on 1 February at Yercaud and wrapped by 5 March, it was shot at Vazhavandhi village and its surroundings at Yercaud.
 Filming was completed in 45 working days.
 The last song to be filmed was "Uchi Vaguntheduthu".

 Themes

 Rosappu Ravikkaikari's main theme is extramarital affair.
-In the essay "The Tamil film heroine: from a passive subject to a pleasurable object", published in the book Tamil Cinema: The Cultural Politics of India's Other Film Industry edited Selvaraj Velayutham, Sathiavathi Chinniah writes that films portraying adulterous heroines basically attempt to explore the complexities of womanhood and sexuality, citing Rosappu Ravikkaikari as an example.
+In the essay "The Tamil film heroine: from a passive subject to a pleasurable object", published in the book Tamil Cinema: The Cultural Politics of India's Other Film Industry edited by Selvaraj Velayutham, Sathiavathi Chinniah writes that films portraying adulterous heroines basically attempt to explore the complexities of womanhood and sexuality, citing Rosappu Ravikkaikari as an example.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, while the lyrics were written by Pulamaipithan and Gangai Amaran.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Maaman Oru Naal" is set in the Carnatic raga known as Harikambhoji (also known as Hari Kambhodhi), while "Yennullil Yengo" is set in the Madhuvanti raga.
 "Uchi Vaguntheduthu", according to Ilangovan Rajasekaran of Frontline, "brought out the emotions of a man anguished by his wife's infidelity".

 Release and reception

 Rosappu Ravikkaikari was released on 18 May 1979.
 The film received an "A" (adults only) certificate after three cuts.
 It received critical acclaim, and became a commercial success, running for over 100 days in theatres.
 The Tamil magazine Ananda Vikatan, in a review dated 27 May 1979, rated the film 50 out of 100, praising Sivakumar's performance and the background score by Ilaiyaraaja.
 P. S. M. of Kalki lauded Sivakumar's performance, saying he had scored a century with his 100th film.
+Naagai Dharuman of Anna praised the acting of cast, cinematography, dialogues, music and direction.
 Sivakumar won the Filmfare Award for Best Actor – Tamil.